linbug/linbug.github.io/_posts/2015-07-18-Logistic-regression.md

 <img src="https://raw.githubusercontent.com/linbug/linbug.github.io/master/_downloads/ex2scatter2.png" title=“decision boundary” style="height: 300px;margin: 0 auto;"/>

 Our machine learning algorithm predicts that any points that fall to the bottom left of the decision boundary are students that will not be admitted to university, whereas those falling to the top right will be admitted.
 As you can see from the distribution of dots and crosses in our training set compared to the decision boundary, our machine learning hypotheses are not 100% accurate.
 This is not necessarily a bad thing: we don’t want to [overfit](https://en.wikipedia.org/wiki/Overfitting) our data so that it’s no longer generalisable to other datasets.
 But maybe we could have picked a better function to describe the relationship between exam scores and admittance, for example one that would capture more of a curve to the data.
 We can work out how accurate our machine learning predictor is by feeding it the original dataset, and then comparing our predicted to the actual results.
-I defined a function that uses our optimum values of \\(\theta\\) from the BFGS algorithm to predict whether any given student will get into university or not:
+I defined a function that uses our optimum values of $$\theta$$ from the BFGS algorithm to predict whether any given student will get into university or not:

 {% highlight python linenos %}